AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 <a name="opening"></a>
 ## Opening: Greetings + The GA Experience (10 min)

 Did you know that there are over one billion websites that are live today?
-You can reach so many people by creating a website that distributes your ideas in a unique way.
-We'll be learning the building blocks that will allow you to get creative and bring your ideas to life.
+You're able to reach so many people by creating websites that distribute your ideas in a unique way.
+In this workshop, we'll be learning the building blocks that will allow you to get creative and bring your ideas to life.

 ### Review Learning Objectives

-In this class, we'll gain an overview of the JavaScript landscape.
-We'll also get to coding some JavaScript, but before we do that, we'll have to understand how programs actually work.
-To do so, we'll learn what's called pseudocode, a way to write code in plain English.
-Doing so will allow us to focus on the logic of programs as opposed to being worried about syntax.
-We'll then write some basic JavaScript expressions.
-We'll also get into learning jQuery to add interactivity to our websites.
+Let's start off by reviewing the learning objectives.
+First and foremost, we'll gain an overview of the JavaScript landscape.
+We'll also get to understand the importance of planning and writing out pseudocode (the actions or logic behind our applications).
+We'll then write some basic JavaScript code in the Chrome developer console as we learn about data types and variables.
+We'll also get into learning jQuery to learn how to add animations and effects to our websites.

->Instructor Note: **You can distribute the starter code here to your class to avoid running into any issues later.**
+>Instructor Note: **You can distribute the starter code here to your class.**

 ### Peer Introductions